Quantum algebra of multiparameter Manin matrices: Introduction

 \section{Introduction}

-In the study of quantum groups as deformation of linear algebra, Manin introduced the notion of quantum semigroup to replace the usual space of rectangular matrices \cite{Ma1, Ma2}.
+An $N\times N$ square matrix $M=(M_{ij})$ over an associative algebra $\mathcal A$ is called a {\it Manin matrix} if its entries satisfy the following relations:

+for all indices $i, j, k, l\in\{1, \ldots, N\}$.
+If $\mathcal A$ is commutative, then any square matrix satisfies \eqref{e:Ma1}.
+Relations \eqref{e:Ma1} imply that all entries on the same column pairwise commute.
+The general entries of $M$ satisfy interesting algebraic relations in various classes of Manin matrices, which include the generator matrices of the Lie algebra $\mathfrak{gl}_N$, the affine Kac-Moody Lie algebra $\widehat{\mathfrak{gl}}_N$ and the Yangian $Y({\mathfrak{gl}}_N)$ (cf. \cite{Mo}).

+The matrix $M$ \eqref{e:Ma1} is in fact a ``$q=1$'' version of the $q$-Manin matrix introduced by Manin in the study of quantum groups \cite{Ma1, Ma2}.
 He showed that the so-called quantum general linear semigroup can be viewed as the transformation group of a pair of quantum hyperplanes under comultiplication, i.e. the images of $y=Mx$ and $y=M^Tx$ both satisfy the quantum plane conditions: $x_jx_i=qx_ix_j, i<j$ if and only if $M$ is a quantum general linear semigroup matrix.
 Equivalently, it can also be viewed as the transformation group under comudule action preserving the quantum plane $x_jx_i=qx_ix_j, i<j$ and quantum exterior algebra $x_jx_i=-qx_ix_j, i<j$ and $x_i^2=0$.

-More generally, the Manin matrix $M=(M_{ij})$ is a matrix with nocommutative entries inside the quadratic algebra subject to the relations:
+We will consider an even more general version of Manin matrix $M=(M_{ij})$ whose noncommutative entries belong to the quadratic algebra subject to the relations \cite{JZ2, S}:

 which are exactly the transformation matrix for the comultiplication map obeying the quantum plane relations $x_jx_i=p_{ij}x_ix_j$ and $y_jy_i=q_{ij}y_iy_j$, i.e. they form a multiparametric quantum general linear semigroup.